 - Medical facilities: Unit costs include category A and category B equipment and building infrastructure for category C equipment, - Housing for Unaccompanied Military Personnel: Unit costs for barracks, dormitories, and Unaccompanied Officers Quarters do not include free-standing kitchen equipment. - Child Development Centers: Unit costs do not include free-standing food service equipment or playground area and equipment, - Family housing: Unit costs are based upon gross area and include sprinkler systems or fire-rated construction.
-Unit costs include postaward design costs. - Reserve facilities other than reserve centers: Use the unit cost of the appropriate facility type, - \2\ Dependent School Facilities /2/: In 2019, the Department of Defense Education Activity (DoDEA) directed that the guidance unit cost for DoD school (which consists of elementary, junior/middle and high schools) shall be a single unit cost when programming any schools.
-Note there are GUCs for CONUS and OCONUS school facilities. - Costs are independent of the acquisition strategy and are not specific to any single construction type.
+Unit costs include postaward design costs, - Reserve facilities other than reserve centers: Use the unit cost of the appropriate facility type, - \2\ Dependent School Facilities /2/: In 2019, the Department of Defense Education Activity (DoDEA) directed that the guidance unit cost for DoD school (which consists of elementary, junior/middle and high schools) shall be a single unit cost when programming any schools. - Costs are independent of the acquisition strategy and are not specific to any single construction type.